 As you put away savings towards your retirement, you also need to ensure that you protect your nest egg from uncertainties.
 Having sufficient life insurance not only protects your dependents in the short-term, but also the plans you have built with your spouse in the long-term.

-With life insurance, such as AIA Guaranteed Protect Plus (III), you can protect your young children, spouse or elderly parents from potential financial hardship, should any unforeseen events occur.
+With life insurance, such as AIA Guaranteed Protect Plus (IV), you can protect your young children, spouse or elderly parents from potential financial hardship, should any unforeseen events occur.
 It covers you for up to 5 times your coverage amount till age 65 or 75, and thereafter continues to protect you against death or total permanent disability with your coverage amount..
 Plus, this plan accumulates stable cash value, and you also have the flexibility to encash 50% or 100% of your coverage amount to supplement your retirement income.
 For enhanced coverage, you can purchase add-on riders to cover critical illness as well.
 This protects you and your spouse from needing to dip into your retirement funds if critical illness strikes.

 At the same time, if you are healthy in your golden years, the plan accumulates a cash value that will mature once you turn 100 or as legacy to leave behind for your loved ones when you pass on.